 Sustainable building techniques

 Green building and natural building are both sets of building techniques that aim to be more sustainable than conventional construction.
-However, there is a difference in degree of sustainability.
-In practice, green building tends to be popular with professionals in the development industry who are convinced that building more sustainably is not only necessary to lessen impact on the environment, but also makes good economic sense.
+However, there is a difference in the degree of sustainability.
+In practice, green building tends to be popular with professionals in the development industry who are convinced that building more sustainably is not only necessary to lessen the impact on the environment but also makes good economic sense.
 Green building is increasingly governed by standards, such as the Leadership in Energy and Environmental Design (LEED) standards developed by the U.S. Green Building Council.
 Natural building, on the other hand, is usually on a smaller scale and tends to focus on the use of natural materials that are available locally.

 Main article: Green architecture

 The focus of green architecture is for the project to work in harmony with the natural features and resources surrounding the site, and to use materials that are sustainably grown or recycled rather than new materials from non-renewable resources.

 Building materials may be sought within a 500-mile radius of the building site to minimize the use of fuel for transportation.
 The building itself may be oriented a particular direction to take advantage of naturally occurring features such as wind direction and angle of the sun.
 When possible, building materials may be gleaned from the site itself; for example, if a new structure is being constructed in a wooded area, wood from the trees which were cut to make room for the building would be re-used as part of the building itself.
 Taking advantage of available natural light reduces dependence on artificial (energy-using) light sources.
 Well-insulated windows, doors, and walls help reduce energy loss, thereby reducing energy usage.
 To further address energy loss hot water heat recycling is used to reduce energy usage for domestic water heating.